-To meet the purpose of restoring those natural resources and services injured as a result of the DWH oil spill, the LA TIG proposes to implement the Preferred Alternatives as described in this Phase 2 RP/EA #1.3.
+Restoration of natural resources and the services they provide in the Louisiana Restoration Area is needed to address the injuries caused by the DWH oil spill.
 The Phase 2 RP/EA #1.3 is consistent with the Final PDARP/PEIS (DWH Trustees, 2016a), which identifies extensive and complex injuries to natural resources and services across the Gulf of Mexico as well as a need and plan for comprehensive restoration consistent with OPA.